mseto97/file-previewer/README.md

 * the type will be one of those given strings (i.e. either an `image`, `video`, `document` or `audio`)
 * the metadata key/value pairs will always be a string value
-* each of these top-level dictionaries will always contain both a `fullpath` and a media `type`
+* each of these top-level dictionaries will always contain both a `fullpath` and a media `type` (an example json file is in the repository as library-contents.json)

 ### Metadata Requirements
 There are also some specific requirements for the different media types' metadata as shown in the list below.
 For example,